winks/f5n.org/content/about.md

 > summer 2014 are: Go, Rust and Julia, maybe Idris.
 I actually learned a little
 > Ruby in the last year and while not perfect, I see some strengths now.

-Now 2015 is nearly gone, and this paragraph needs to be shorter again, so here it goes: less Lua :(, same amount of Python, a lot of Java, no PHP at all, learned some Rust, revisited OCaml after 10 years (it rocks now) and still haven't had a chance to use Go.
+Now it's 2016 and this paragraph needs to be shorter again, so here it goes: less Lua :(, same amount of Python, a lot of Java, no PHP at all, learned some Rust, revisited OCaml after 10 years (it rocks now) and still haven't had a chance to use a lot of Go.
 JS/node can still go die in a fire.

 In addition to the links in the footer there are some places I visit: